CKalitin/ckalitin.github.io/_posts/2025-08-11-optimal-lunar-atmosphere.md

 We can use the definition of space beginning at the altitude at which atmospheric pressure is 1 Pa.
 Using this definition, space begins 72 km above Mars' surface.
 On our Moon, space would begin 185 km above the surface.
 That's what an extremely low gravity gets you!
 Especially for a body the size of the Moon!

 To further illustrate just how far the Moon's atmosphere would extend, we can consider the International Space Station.
 The ISS orbits the Earth at an altitude of about 400 km and without boosts it would reorbit due to drag in about one year.
 At this altitude atmosphereic pressure is 0.37 femtopascals (using the formula above, not experimental data).
 To reach the same pressure if the ISS was around our 100 Pa Moon, it would have to be 1,610 km from the surface.

+### </b>Simulating Reentry Through A Lunar Atmosphere</b>

+With some data on a theoretical lunar atmosphere with surface pressure as the input parameter (p0), I could adapt my Mars reentry model to simulate reentry of a blunt body vehicle through a lunar atmosphere.

+<b>Space shuttle Simulation</b>

 <b>Mars' Atmosphere is Perfectly Sized</b>